 As with any type of eye surgery, it is important to carefully follow your surgeon’s instructions after PRK.
 Get proper rest, use your medications as directed, and call your eye doctor immediately if you suspect any problem.

 PRK recovery takes longer than LASIK surgery recovery.
-It may require days or even weeks before your eyesight improves significantly. and even longer for full vision stabilization.
+It may require days or even weeks before your eyesight improves significantly.
+And even longer for full vision stabilization.
 Typical PRK patients can resume driving a car one to three weeks after surgery, but it could be three-to-six months before vision is totally clear and stable.

 You may still need to wear eyeglasses after PRK for specific tasks such as reading or night-driving.
 In some cases, a second surgery (an enhancement) is required to achieve acceptable visual acuity without glasses or contact lenses.